googleapis/google-cloud-java/TESTING.md

 ## gcloud-java tools for testing

-This library provides tools to help write tests for code that uses gcloud-java services.
+This library provides tools to help write tests for code that uses the following gcloud-java services:

+-  [Datastore] (#testing-code-that-uses-datastore)
+-  [Storage] (#testing-code-that-uses-storage)
+-  [Resource Manager] (#testing-code-that-uses-resource-manager)

 ### Testing code that uses Datastore